Frazz by Jef Mallett for May 12, 2021

 11. 886461 10201629359009874 1187599690 o

-kuklared Premium Member almost 3 years ago
+kuklared Premium Member over 3 years ago

 My mom was an elementary school teacher and she had M.S.
 When her walking got bad she retired on medical disability.
 She resisted using a wheelchair for years, even though it meant that her world shrank because of her limited mobility.
 I hope Patti has many years of teaching ahead of her.